pwa-builder/PWABuilder/docs/studio/quick-start.md

 You can use PWA Studio to:

-* Create a new PWA using the [starter template]()
+* Create a new PWA using the [starter template](https://github.com/pwa-builder/pwa-starter)
 * Convert an existing web app into a PWA
 * Manage your app's manifest, service workers, and icons
-* Package your app's for the Microsoft, Google, and Apple Stores
+* Package your apps for the Microsoft, Google, and Apple Stores
 * Validate your PWA across several metrics
 * Add web capabilities with code snippets

-If you're new to developing PWAs and aren't sure where to start, check out this [blog series.]()
+If you're new to developing PWAs and aren't sure where to start, check out this [blog series.](https://microsoft.github.io/win-student-devs/#/)

 ## Getting the Extension
 The PWABuilder Code extension is available within Visual Studio Code in the extensions tab.
 If you search for `PWA Studio` or `PWABuilder`, it should be the first result.